 You will likely get a brief response that says something like “Yes, I’m taking students, and I encourage you to apply” or “I’m always looking for qualified students.”
 This indicates that the faculty member will likely look at applications, and you don’t need to follow-up.

-You may also get a more detailed response that will lead to a series of email exchanges and perhaps an invitation to chat (usually on Skype or something similar).
-This will be more likely if you say something about what you’ve done and why you are interested in this lab.
+You may also get a more detailed response that will lead to a series of email exchanges and perhaps an invitation to chat (usually on Zoom).
+This will be more likely if you say something about what you’ve done and why you are interested in their lab specifically.

 You may get a response like “I’m not taking new students this year” or “I probably won’t take new students this year”.
 Or you might get something like “Given your background and interests, I don’t think you’d be a good fit for my lab.”
 In these cases, it is probably not worth putting your resources into applying if you have that specific advisor in mind.

-Finally, you simply may not get a reply.
+Finally, you simply may not get a reply at all.
 In that case, no information is no information.
 There are many reasons why faculty may not respond, and it is not worth trying to figure out why this might be.

 Indicating several potential faculty members’ names on your Personal Statement and in the designated area on the Graduate School application page will flag their interest in your application.
 See more in How to Apply to Graduate School.